@thingts/path - v2.0.4

 Returns this

-A new path with the stem replaced.
+A new instance with the filename stem replaced.

-new AbsolutePath('/a/b/c.txt').replaceStem('d') // '/a/b/d.txt' (AbsolutePath)
+new AbsolutePath('/a/b/c.txt').replaceStem('d') // → AbsolutePath('/a/b/d.txt')

-new RelativePath('a/b/c.txt').replaceStem('d') // 'a/b/d.txt' (RelativePath)
+new RelativePath('a/b/c.txt').replaceStem('d') // → RelativePath('a/b/d.txt')

 Parameters